 Our funding is prioritized each year to put emphasis on competency gap closure through web based technical training and potentially outreach training.
-Each year the CP-64 Career Program Planning Board will determine the ratio of funding for each training element based on priorities of the Proponency Office.
+Each year the CP-64 Career Program Planning Board (CPPB) reviews the ratio of funding for each training element based on priorities of the Career Program Proponency Office (CPPO).

 |Short-Term Programs and Outreach Training|

 Short Term Training provides careerists with a competency-based approach for developing or broadening individual competencies.
-Short-term, or less than full-time training, will be supported when the training is in keeping with ACTEDS identified training needs and is particularly meritorious and timely with significant benefit to the individual and the organization.
-This opportunity for training (120 calendar days or less) is designed to broaden careerists' experience, knowledge and perspective in management and operational techniques.
+Short-term, or less than full-time training, will be supported when the training is in keeping with Army Civilian Training and Education Development System (ACTEDS) identified training needs and is particularly meritorious and timely with significant benefit to the individual and the organization.
+This opportunity for training (120 calendar days or less) is designed to broaden careerists' experience, knowledge and perspective in aviation management and operational techniques.
 Examples of training instances in this category include aviation related technical courses offered through various training providers and accredited vendors.
 Outreach courses are technical based courses or gap closure courses that are brought on-site to reduce travel and per diem costs and are hosted in government provided facilities.

 |OPM Management Development Center Seminars|